 Teach Them to Count to 60 and By Fives

 Your child won’t be able to learn time without understanding how to count to 60 or how to count by fives.
 Counting to 60 is easy to teach; have your child write the numbers 1-60 on a piece of paper, then hang it somewhere prominent.
 Take opportunities when you’re out and about to point out higher numbers, such as price tags, and have your child tell you what number it is.
 As for fives, use that same list your child used to count to 60 and have them clearly mark each increment of five.
-In both cases, using a catchy song can help and make learning more fun.
+In both cases, using a catchy song can be of help and even make learning more fun.
 You can look for a song on YouTube or make one yourself!

 Place an Analog Clock in a Prominent Location